PhaethonPsychis/web3worlds/readme.md

 # Future web3 worlds vision.
+## Introduction
 ### To build the future, first, we must visualize it.

+##### 1. Collective Decentralized Participation
-This project proposes to the community and web3 ecosystem to participate in the creation of Future Web3 Worlds Vision through integrated storytelling and curation. <br> Each digital asset, serves as part of the storytelling process allowing fans to shape their own scenario for thr future and be a part of the story.<br>
+This project proposes to the community to participate in the creation of "Future Web3-World Vision" through integrated storytelling. <br> Each digital asset, serves as part of the storytelling process allowing fans to shape their own scenario for the future and be a part of the story.<br>

+##### Web3 emerged from the blockchains movement
+Short description of web3's potential and why is worth exploring. what is believed that it can deliver
+##### 2. Future World Systems Design
 Web3 Worlds Vision is not science fiction.
 The world system is built on top of a web3 rule system, anchored in the current state.
 Worlds evolve  citizens participate, to deliver future realities.

+##### 3.1 Explore the potential of web3 to deliver solutions to global challenges.
+What is web3, why and how.
+Humans at the center
 Web3 Worlds Vision introduces multiple plausible worlds and their evolution from 2022 to 2070. <br><br>

+##### 3.2 What futures to design

+##### 4. Explore the capacity of community to provoke change

+##### 5. Deliverables.
+Benefits for participants
-Each world produces multiple outcomes accross platforms through compelling narratives, evocative designs.
+Each world produces multiple outcomes accross platforms.

 ## Project Rationale

-the TINKCAN TOKEN, a design research pilot exploring the potential and capacity of the programmable web3 to inform the strategic design of, and transition towards, collective futures that are good for the Earth: climate-positive worlds, super cities ... are obvious futures
- This project intends to bring to life the future of cyber-physical realities.
+##### 1. Why explore web3 potential
 The idea that web3  can inform the design of alternative futures, and that communities can use web3 systems to provoke desired realities into existence is a powerful one to explore.
+##### 1. How to explore
+the TINKCAN TOKEN, a design research pilot exploring the potential and capacity of the programmable web3 to inform the strategic design of, and transition towards, collective futures that are good for the Earth: climate-positive worlds, super cities ... are obvious futures interactive cyber-physical policy systems

 Tincan Token does this by constructing Synthetic Web3 Worlds through a Decentralized Worldbuilding process.
 It is a Design Research methodology, that Tincan Token develops,
 At the center of the web3 world-building process is the construction of worlds built on top of web3 rule systems.
 The created worlds are reality-based.
 The starting conditions are the current state and the world evolves according to a rule system defined by smart contracts and community interactions.
-Through compelling narratives and design.

 We can experience These worlds through digital media, interactive virtual environments, and dapps.

 ### The problems to solve
 Yet community-led and owned, open-source design research activity does not exist.<br> nor